IMERSS/biodiversity-change-protocol/README.md

 # Biodiversity Change Protocol

-This repository contains code and data supporting the paper _Operationalising a protocol for the detection of species extirpation: a localised approach to a global problem_ and its supplementary materials, in review at [Plants, People, Planet](https://nph.onlinelibrary.wiley.com/journal/25722611).
+This repository contains code and data supporting the paper _Detecting species extirpation: a localised approach to a global problem_ and its supplementary materials, accepted for publication by [Plants, People, Planet](https://nph.onlinelibrary.wiley.com/journal/25722611).

 ## Introduction